Tag: Writing Fiction in Nairobi

 Jumia.co.ke (Seller Account)

-Interesting is that if you have a seller account on Jumia, you can sell your printed books as long as they have an ISBN barcode on the back cover.
-All you would need to do is follow Jumia’s seller account guidelines and make sure your book is well stocked to meet Jumia’s delivery demands.
+If you have a seller account on Jumia, you can sell your printed books if they have an ISBN barcode on the back cover.
+All you need to do is follow Jumia’s seller account guidelines and ensure your book is well-stocked to meet Jumia’s delivery demands.

 International Book Printing Platforms